Maurice L. Adams

 Bio

 Maurice L. Adams first enlisted in the United States Army in 1945 during World War II.
 Based on the length of his service he had earned three years of the GI Bill.
 After the GI Bill ran out, he joined the ROTC to help pay for completing college.
-In 1953 he was called back to duty in the U.S Army and was commissioned as an officer.
-He describes his experiences after the Armistice and challenges the U.S. Army was experiencing.
-He decided to stay in the service and also served in the Vietnam War earning the rank of Lieutenant Colonel.
+In 1953, he was called back to duty in the U.S. Army and was commissioned as a second lieutenant.
+He describes his experience of being one of two Black officers in his battalion and how officers were not being replaced at the end of the war.
+He recalls being able to go home earlier than he thought and the trip back to the United States.
+He recounts dropping off Colombian troops in Colombia and crossing through the Panama Canal.
+When arriving back in the United States, he explains he decided to keep his cold weather gear since he found out he was going to Washington state.
+He decided to make the military a career and also served in the Vietnam War, earning the rank of Lieutenant Colonel.

 Video Clips

-Maurice L. Adams recalls joining the ROTC program to offset his GI Bill from World War II ending his 3 year in college.
-He explains being called to active duty and being trained as a second lieutenant.
+Maurice L. Adams joined the ROTC program for three years during college to supplement his GI Bill from World War II.
+He discusses the benefits of joining the ROTC and eventually finishing college.
+He recalls being called to active duty and describes the different locations he went for training to become a second lieutenant.

 Share YouTube: